 This could be different if you’re searching for something else: the top “near me” sites will certainly vary depending on your business category or location.

 Once you find out which directories or sites to latch onto, it’s time to build out your presence on each.
 Claim and verify your listings.
 Update your business information and ensure NAP (name, address, and phone number) consistency.
 Check that your contact information is correct.
 Add photos and videos, when and where possible.
-Respond to reviews, and develop a strategy for generating new online reviews.
+Respond to reviews, and develop a strategy around asking for reviews / generating new reviews.

 If you do decide to optimize for your top “near me” search keywords, extend your scope to include variations, such as what may appear, for example, on the list of search suggestions:

 If so, work this information into your “near me” keyword optimization efforts: “Italian restaurants near me with delivery,” “Italian restaurants near me open 24 hours,” “cheap Italian restaurants near me.”

 When you’re optimizing for “near me” searches, it helps to share information about your business as if you’re giving directions to a first-time visitor.

 For example, on your website pages, indicate which landmarks you’re near or which neighborhoods you’re in.
 Mention the non-competing businesses or popular spots you’re close to.
 Provide old-school driving directions.
 And add some exterior photos if you can.
 All these add up to relevant local content that will benefit your ranking in “businesses near me” searches.